MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1e--kmode-exception-not-handled.md

 # Bug Check 0x1E: KMODE\_EXCEPTION\_NOT\_HANDLED

 The KMODE\_EXCEPTION\_NOT\_HANDLED bug check has a value of 0x0000001E.
-This indicates that a kernel-mode program generated an exception which the error handler did not catch.
+This indicates that a kernel-mode program generated an exception that the error handler did not catch.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).